proxmox/proxmox-backup/docs/local-zfs.rst

 ^^^^^^^^^^^

-Swap-space created on a zvol may cause some issues, such as blocking the server or generating a high IO load, often seen when starting a Backup to an external Storage.
+Swap-space created on a zvol may cause some issues, such as blocking the server or generating a high IO load.

 We strongly recommend using enough memory, so that you normally do not run into low memory situations.
 Should you need or want to add swap, it is